 Start Using the New Features

-The best way to experience everything FireChess now offers is to scan your games — it's free, takes seconds, and needs no account.
+The best way to experience everything FireChess now offers is to scan your games β it's free, takes seconds, and needs no account.
 From there:

-- Try Daily Training for 5 minutes every day
+- Try Daily Training for 5 minutes every day β drill your actual mistakes, not generic puzzles.

-- Roast an Elo for the entertainment value (and the learning)
+- Roast an Elo for the entertainment value (and the learning) β see how harsh Stockfish can be about a 600-rated game.

-- Play Chaos Chess with Opening Anomalies if you want a completely fresh take on the game
+- Play Chaos Chess with Opening Anomalies if you want a completely fresh take on the game β try The Emperor for a king-leaping brawl.

-- Check your reports and see if your accuracy is trending up
+- Check your reports and see if your accuracy is trending up over time.

 Related reading:

-- Average Centipawn Loss by Elo: What's a Good ACPL Rating? — Understand your accuracy metrics
+- Average Centipawn Loss by Elo: What's a Good ACPL Rating? β Understand your accuracy metrics